The Snake River Canoe Race is an independent organizing group and is not a 501(c)3 nonprofit organization

 Relax and socialize after the race.
 Food and beverages for purchase will be available near the finish line.

-The top three overall canoes or kayaks of the race receive medals.
-Official timing ends at 2:00 pm due to the beginning of the award ceremony.
+Over 100 medals awarded in numerous categories & age classes.
+Official timing ends at 1:30 pm due to the beginning of the award ceremony.
 The Snake Rive Canoe Race is a qualifying event for both the Mora Classic Series and the Mora Motion Series.

 Rita Sundberg - (612) 201-6681